College of Europe: Verversdijk

 Following the increase in the number of students attending the College each year, the College of Europe (with the support of different entities and institutions, including the Flemish Government and the City of Bruges) reformed the 17th century protected monument of Verversdijk to provide additional lecture theatres (auditoria), teaching rooms and offices for academics, research fellows and staff; and to extend its activities.
 The reform was led by the office of Xaveer De Geyter Architects (XDGA), and the project was nominated for the Mies van de Rohe award in 2009.
 The Verversdijk premises began to be used by College students in 2007.
-Besides its academic and administrative use throughout the course, a cocktail is served in its garden to each promotion, following their graduation ceremony at St. Walburga Church (Bruges).
+Besides its academic and administrative use throughout the course, a cocktail is served in its garden to each promotion, following their graduation ceremony.

 The historical site of Verversdijk owes its name to fact that the owners of the houses standing there at medieval times were dyers who used wool traded with Scotland, as the area was populated by several Englishmen during the Middle Ages.
 During the Spanish rule, it hosted the schooling houses and the monastery established by the Jesuits in the 17th century.
 In 1792, the monastery auditorium was used as a meeting place by the Jacobin Club.
 The main monastery wing (dating back to 1701, and whose façade was plastered in 1865) was built along the canal, and was used as an athenaeum since 1851. its long inner corridor is an outstanding example of the rococo style in Bruges, whereas, the ashlar staircase is also an element of artistic relevance.
 The attic of the building, with a total length of 45 meters and a surprisingly well-preserved oak canopy, is currently used as a study room.
 During the First World War occupation of Belgium, the attic was used as a sleeping room for soldiers of the German Marine.

 The monastery wing was also home to the Museum of Modern Painting from 1898 to 1931 (when they were transferred to the newly established Groeninge Museum).
 Since 2008, following and agreement between the College and the Groeninge Museum, the College hosts the 'Extraordinary Groeninghe Art Collection', an installation of contemporary works of art featuring international artists at Verversdijk's hallways.
 Members of the Groeninghe Art Collection meet every two months at the College to discuss art, attend lectures by art experts and consider possible purchases.

 In March 2014, the so-called China Library was established at the Verversdijk compound.
 A project sponsored by the Information Office of the State Council of the Chinese Government, the library (decorated in Chinese style) is home to ten thousand books and documents in more than six languages, as frequently hosts events related with Sino-European relations or the Chinese culture.